By Rob Shaul

-(1) Subjects hiked the course carrying 25% of bodyweight.
+For Trial (1) Subjects hiked the course carrying 25% of body weight.
 Prior to the hike, each lab rat weighed himself and used a pack frame and water as loading to reach the 25% bodyweight load.
 The pack frame and water were both added to reach the prescribed loading.
 Loads ranged from 38-52 pounds.

 The first trial was conduced at a “moderate” perceived exertion pace – “comfortable but not easy.”
 The Suunto watch recorded vertical gain, average vertical speed, average heart rate and total caloric burn in kCal.